 The word "anxiety" is often associated with feelings of nervousness that arise because of challenging or potentially life-changing events.
-Experiencing these emotions is considered normal, since everyone has their own burdens to bear and own reaction patterns to these situations.
+Experiencing these emotions is considered normal, since everyone has their own burdens to bear and their own reactions to these situations.

 Clearing the Air on the True Definition of Anxiety

-Anxiety can occur because of a variety of factors, such as:6
+Anxiety can occur because of a variety of factors, such as:6,7

-Stress from personal relationships, marriage, friendships or divorce
+Stress from personal relationships, marriage, friendships or divorce8

 Anxiety Can Be Further Divided Into Different Disorders